Webinar Popup Cancel button

 So, as a graphic designer, you’ve got to understand how to use color in design elements to grab the consumer’s attention and create an effective design.

-In this article, we’ll discover how to learn color theory, different graphic design color schemes, and their applications in packaging.
+In this article, we’ll discover how to learn color theory, explore the best color combinations for packaging, and their applications in packaging design.

 Let’s start with looking at why you should study color theory.